leandrob13/logue-hub/README.md

 * minilogue xd: >= v2.00
 * Nu:Tekt NTS-1 digital: >= v1.02

+## Oscillators

+The compiled oscillators are found in the oscillators folder under its respective platform name:
+- nts-1.
+- minilogue-xd.

+At the moment, only nts-1 is available.

 ## Prerequisites

 In order to build the oscillators you need to install the `gcc-arm-none-eabi` compiler: